 Kevin is a co-founder of PR Academy and editor/co-author of Exploring Internal Communication published by Routledge.
 Kevin leads the CIPR Internal Communication Diploma course.
 PhD, MBA, BA Hons, PGCE, FCIPR, CMgr, MCMI.

 Internal communication surveys and audits are a fundamental part of professional practice and pulse surveys have been a prominent feature during the COVID-19 pandemic.

 But what are the ‘right’ questions to ask?
 This depends on whether you are interested in outputs (such as opens, clicks, visits or likes), outcomes (changes in understanding) or impact (changes in behaviour).

-In this article, I explain how my AVID model for good and ethical practice can be used as the basis for ten core questions for internal communication audits.
+In this article, I explain how my AVID model for good and ethical practice can be used as the basis for ten core internal communication survey questions for internal communication audits.

 The Alignment-Voice-Identification-Dialogue (AVID) model evolved out of my PhD research that explored employee channel preferences, information interests, comms satisfaction levels and organisational engagement levels.

 The study was based on 2066 employee responses to a 120-question questionnaire, 27 interviews and nine focus groups.
 Because the questionnaire included questions about communication alongside questions about engagement, it was possible to correlate communication to engagement and behavioural outcomes.

 The AVID model makes a clear distinction between the roles that line managers and senior managers have in internal communication.
 Employees clearly stated that they preferred line managers to talk about local team related topics most of the time and then, only when appropriate, they should make the link between teamwork and overall organisational purpose and goals.

 The role for senior managers is to keep employees informed about important organisational matters, such as progress against current plans and proposed plans and changes (such as those required by the impact of the pandemic).
 The framework also emphasises employee voice which is often simply defined as the opportunities that employees are given to have a say about what goes on.

 In my PhD research employee voice, senior manager communication and line manager communication were all correlated with organisational engagement (what employees think and feel about the organisation) and organisational impact (what employees do to help the organisation achieve its objectives).